 The compensation and talent committee of the board of directors, which is comprised solely of independent directors within the meaning of applicable rules of Nasdaq, and non-employee directors within the meaning of Rule 16b-3 under the Exchange Act, is responsible for developing executive compensation policies and advising the board of directors with respect to such policies and administering the Company's cash incentive and equity incentive plans.
 The compensation and talent committee sets performance goals and objectives for the chief executive officer and the other executive officers, evaluates their performance with respect to those goals and sets their compensation based upon the evaluation of their performance.
-In evaluating executive officer pay, the compensation and talent committee retains the services of a compensation consultant and considers recommendations from the chief executive officer with respect to goals and compensation of the other executive officers.
+In evaluating executive officer pay, the compensation and talent committee retains the services of an outside compensation consultant and considers recommendations from the chief executive officer with respect to goals and compensation of the other executive officers.
 The compensation and talent committee assesses the information it receives in accordance with its business judgment.
 The compensation and talent committee also periodically reviews director compensation.
-All decisions with respect to executive and director compensation are approved by the compensation and talent committee.
+All decisions with respect to executive and director compensation are approved by the compensation and talent committee to the full board for approval.
 All decisions regarding chief executive officer and director compensation are reviewed and ratified by the full board.
-Mr. Bell, Dr. Kao and Ms. Stacy are the current members of the compensation and talent committee.
-Mr. Bell will not be standing for re-election to the board of directors.
-Mr. Bell's term on the compensation and talent committee will expire at the annual meeting of stockholders.
+Michelle Stacy, Mohamad Ali, and Dr. Ruey-Bin Kao are the current members of the compensation and talent committee.

-The compensation and talent committee has reviewed and discussed the Compensation Discussion and Analysis (the "CD&A") for the year ended January 1, 2022 with management.
-In reliance on the reviews and discussions referred to above, the compensation and talent committee recommended to the board of directors, and the board of directors has approved, that the CD&A be included in this Proxy Statement and incorporated by reference in our Annual Report on Form 10-K for the year ended January 1, 2022, which was filed with the SEC on February 15, 2022.
+The compensation and talent committee has reviewed and discussed the Compensation Discussion and Analysis (the "CD&A") for the year ended December 30, 2023 with management.
+In reliance on those reviews and discussions referred to above, the compensation and talent committee recommended to the board of directors, and the board of directors has approved, that the CD&A be included in this Proxy Statement and incorporated by reference in our Annual Report on Form 10-K for the year ended December 30, 2023, which was filed with the SEC on February 27, 2024.